"You have to know the past to understand the present."

 Cousin's approach became seriously influential in the intellectually engaged circles of the USA of the eighteen thirties.

-Emerson continued to be under the formative influence of Victor Cousin, to some degree or other, for some eight years after 1829.
+Emerson continued to be under the formative influence of Victor Cousin, to some degree or other, for some six or seven years after 1829.
 He eventually became prepared to move somewhat away

 from Cousin's views having developed an adapted theory that was more so his own.